 DIY checkerboards and pieces (This can be made out of cloth or plastic.
 The checkers can be painted rocks, game pieces, buttons etc).
 This would be recommended for older children since there is small pieces.

 Tools for the older boys (Screwdriver with multiple bits, elastic cords with hooks, twine, pliers, etc that the boys can use to fix items).
 You can find these items at the Dollar Tree along with various other tools.
+Be sure that you do NOT include a knife.

 A toy map for the younger children to drive toy cars on.
 This can be made on cardboard and folded to fit into the box.
 Tip: Make sure your cardboard fits and then draw the map on it.

 Lego creations (individual projects).
-If you have children that would like to take some pieces and build a small item - take their picture holding their build item to include with the legos.
+If you have children that would like to take some pieces and build a small item - take their picture holding their built item to include with the legos.
 The child receiving it can see what your child has built and then recreate it or something else.
 Recommended for the older children since there are small pieces.

 Necklace/bracelet making kits for older girls.
 Include the cord and beads needed to make the necklace or bracelet.
 There are packs of multiple beads you can buy at various stores.
 You can also purchase the small bags with closures that you can put the kit in.
 Or if you have the mint tins (Altoids) you can decoupage these with colorful paper and put the beads, etc in it.
 Recommended for the older children since there are small pieces.